-As described in detail in the Management's Discussion and Analysis for the year ended December 31, 2008 Platinex made considerable efforts to attain lawful access to its property for the purpose of exploration through both litigation and attempts to discuss with and accommodate KI.
+As described in detail in the Management's Discussion and Analysis for the year ended December 31, 2009 Platinex made considerable efforts to attain lawful access to its property for the purpose of exploration through both litigation and attempts to discuss with and accommodate KI.
 As detailed under Overall Performance and Market Conditions on page 2, Platinex obtained a settlement with Ontario in December 2009 the key points of which are listed as follows:

-- a) Ontario paid to Platinex \$5.0 million plus mediation and negotiation costs. - b) Platinex surrendered the 221 claims and 81 leases comprising the Big Trout Lake property to the Crown. - c) Ontario granted a perpetual 2.5% Net Smelter Royalty in favour of Platinex on the land coinciding with the entire former Big Trout Lake property should any party acquire all or a portion of the former property within twenty five years. - d) All of the lawsuits brought by Platinex and KI against Ontario and Platinex and KI against each other were dismissed. - e) Pending Proceedings Orders on six of Platinex's other properties were surrendered with the time excluded between May 14, 2008 and dates in 2010.
-All of these properties are in good standing until dates in 2012.
+- a) Ontario paid to Platinex \$5.0 million plus mediation and negotiation costs. - b) Platinex surrendered the 221 claims and 81 leases comprising the Big Trout Lake property to the Crown. - c) Ontario granted a perpetual 2.5% Net Smelter Royalty in favour of Platinex on the land coinciding with the entire former Big Trout Lake property should any party acquire all or a portion of the former property within twenty five years. - d) All of the lawsuits brought by Platinex and KI against Ontario and Platinex and KI against each other were dismissed without cost.